 Writing the gauge transformation that sends Erler's solution to a general $\mbox{$\ep$-solution}$ is straightforward, since the solutions of this family are given as formal pure-gauge solutions.
 Composing the gauge transformations one gets

 These transformations form an abelian group with the simple multiplication rule,

 In order to verify that these gauge transformations are not singular in some sense, one could try to calculate some invariants as in~\cite{Ellwood:2008jh,Kawano:2008ry} and verify that the result is $\ep$-independent.
 This check was not performed yet.
 The known properties of the solutions and of these gauge transformations support the idea that these transformations are genuine gauge transformations.
-In fact, in all previous cases, the singular behaviour of the gauge string field manifested itself as a singularity related to inverting the exponentiated gauge string field.
+In fact, in previous cases, the formal nature of the gauge string field manifested itself as a singularity related to inverting the exponentiated gauge string field.
 Since in our case~(\ref{EepGauge}) both $e^{\pm\Lambda_E^{\ep}}$ are well defined and involve no implicit inverse string fields, we believe that no problems could emerge and all the solutions in the $\ep$-family are proven to be gauge equivalent.